CUCyber/class/2810-19-fall/2-windows-usermanagement.md

 ### Explore

-1. Get into groups of two (One Windows)
+1. Get into groups of two
-2. Use one computer between two people
+2. Get onto the lab machine dedicated to this exercise
 3. Add a user
 4. Change user password
 5. Remove user